Achievable logoAchievable logo

 Cybersecurity

 *NASAA provides cybersecurity guidance for advisory firms, but doesn’t have much to say about broker-dealers.
-This is because of how each person is regulated.
+This difference comes from how each is regulated.
 Broker-dealers are regulated by both the Securities and Exchange Commission (SEC) (federal) and the state administrator.
-The SEC primarily provides guidance on cybersecurity to broker-dealers given federal law supersedes state law.
-Because this is a state-based exam, those rules are generally not covered on the Series 66, but rules applicable to state-based advisers are tested.
+Because federal law generally supersedes state law, the SEC is the primary source of cybersecurity guidance for broker-dealers.
+Since this is a state-based exam, those federal rules are generally not covered on the Series 66, while rules and guidance applicable to state-registered advisers are tested.
 The components of this chapter can be thought of as relevant to all registered persons.

 • Identify